proplot-dev/proplot/README.rst

 `seaborn <https://seaborn.pydata.org/>`__.
 What makes this project different?

-While parts of ProPlot were inspired by Seaborn (e.g. some of ``colors.py`` is drawn from ``palettes.py``), the goals are largely different.
-Seaborn largely attempts to merge the tasks of data analysis and visualization, and seems geared toward non-academics and data scientists.
-ProPlot is intended just to help you make highly-configurable, publication-quality figures, and is geared toward scientists and academics.
+While parts of ProPlot were inspired by seaborn, the goals are largely different.
+Seaborn introduces new functions for generating useful visualizations quickly, and works best when used with ``pandas.DataFrame`` objects.
+ProPlot incorporates similar automation when plotting ``pandas.DataFrame`` or ``xarray.DataArray`` objects, but critically, it focuses on allowing the user to build highly customized plots and complex grids of subplots when necessary, and allows users to work painlessly with geographic data.

-Most of Seaborn's features are also only accessible from commands on the module itself.
-ProPlot is integrated directly with the matplotlib API, relying on special subclasses of the native matplotlib ``Figure`` and ``Axes`` classes and the native matplotlib ``Colormap`` classes as opposed to "palettes".
-This gives new users a gentle learning curve, but still permits a number of powerful features well beyond the scope of Seaborn.
+Seaborn's features are accessible only from commands on the module itself, while ProPlot's features are built right into the matplotlib API, thanks to special subclasses of the native matplotlib ``Figure`` and ``Axes`` classes.
+Notably, rather than using "palettes", ProPlot uses the native matplotlib ``LinearSegmentedColormap`` and ``ListedColormap`` for color control.
+This gives user a gentle learning curve, but also permits a number of powerful features well beyond the scope of seaborn.

-In summary, this project is meant as a companion or alternative to Seaborn to serve the needs of a mostly distinct audience -- especially frustrated grad students like me.
+In summary, this project is intended as a companion or alternative to Seaborn, designed from the ground up to seamlessly wrap the matplotlib API rather than relying on a set of external functions.

 Contributions
 -------------